 - Costochondritis: Inflammation in the cartilage that attaches the ribs to the breast bone.
 This type of pain can often be reproduced by pushing along the ribs.

-As you’ve seen, there’s quite a variety of causes for chest pain.
-Depending on the cause of the chest pain, the treatment options and severity can vary quite drastically.
 When it doubt, it’s always recommended to play it safe and seek medical attention if you’re experiencing chest pain.
-Many of the causes that we have listed here require medical testing and imaging to identify, and can’t be diagnosed by symptoms alone.
+Many of the causes of chest pain that we have listed here require medical testing and imaging to identify, and can’t be diagnosed by symptoms alone.

-There are particular types of chest pain for which you should immediately receive medical attention.
+There are particular types of chest pain for which you should immediately seek medical attention.
 They include:

 - A sudden feeling of pressure, squeezing, tightness, or crushing under your breastbone.